Kids’ Valley Garden

 Peanuts

-• Carefully remove a peanut from it’s shell without breaking the thin pink skin.
+• Carefully remove a peanut from its shell without breaking the thin pink skin.

-• water it and watch for the seedling to grow.
+• Water it and watch for the seedling to grow.

-• You canwarmthesoilwith black plastic for a couple of weeks before planting.
+• You can warm the soil with black plastic for a couple of weeks before planting.

-• If you have clay soil use black landscape fabric because it breathes.
+• If you have clay soil, use black landscape fabric because it breathes.

-• If your garden has cutworms put toilet paper roll collars around each of your plants.
+• If your garden has cutworms, put toilet paper roll collars around each of your plants.

-• Peanut plants will grow to about 18" tall (45 cm) and then flower.
+• Peanut plants will grow to about 18" (45.72 cm) tall and then flower.

 • The yellow flowers will be pollinated and the stems elongate and grow toward the ground.

-• Once the seed pods go underground they will form into peanuts.
+• Once the seed pods go underground, they will form into peanuts.
 This usually takes between 60 to 80 days.

-• Keep the plants well watered until the end of August.
+• Keep the plants well-watered until the end of August.
 In September, listen for frost warnings.

 • Before the first hard frost, pull up the plants and your clusters of seed pods will be ready.

-• The nuts in the center of the cluster will be ripe but some from around the edge may not be ripe enough to eat.
+• The nuts in the center of the cluster will be ripe, but some from around the edge may not be ripe enough to eat.

 • Store the ripe nuts in a warm, dry place and turn them every day to make sure they don’t go moldy.